Greenhouse-CO2-Controller/codebase/README.md

 Based on the co2 reading, it decides whether to run the fan or inject co2.

+When injecting, it is limited to 1s and then stabilizes for 30s.

 Whenever the controller writes to the fan, it takes the mutex, writes the new value, and then releases it